 Funding Opportunity: Capital Infrastructure in Support of Team-based Comprehensive Primary Care

 This funding opportunity is designed to improve the capacity of clinics to serve more Coloradans with high-quality, comprehensive and integrated primary care centered on patients’ preferences, needs and values.
-It will provide shovel-ready capital funding to safety net clinics in Colorado in support of increased access to team-based, comprehensive primary care.
+It will provide shovel-ready capital funding to safety net practices in Colorado in support of increased access to team-based, comprehensive primary care.

 Have questions?
 We’re here to talk through your ideas and encourage you to connect with us before applying for funding.
 If you’re not already connected with a program officer, please reach out to us by email or phone at 303-953-3600, and be sure to note the county you work in and area of interest.

 We're here to help